PulteGroup (PHM) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Prior to today's trading, shares of the homebuilder had gained 8% over the past month.
-This has outpaced the Construction sector's gain of 5.37% and the S&P 500's gain of 3.5% in that time.
+Coming into today, shares of the homebuilder had gained 2.85% in the past month.
+In that same time, the Construction sector lost 0.65%, while the S&P 500 gained 1.56%.

-Investors will be eagerly watching for the performance of PulteGroup in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on January 30, 2024.
-In that report, analysts expect PulteGroup to post earnings of $3.20 per share.
-This would mark a year-over-year decline of 11.85%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.48 billion, down 13.36% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of PulteGroup in its upcoming earnings disclosure.
+The company's earnings report is set to go public on January 30, 2024.
+The company is expected to report EPS of $3.20, down 11.85% from the prior-year quarter.
+At the same time, our most recent consensus estimate is projecting a revenue of $4.48 billion, reflecting a 13.33% fall from the equivalent quarter last year.

 Any recent changes to analyst estimates for PulteGroup should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.35% upward.
-PulteGroup is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.35% higher.
+PulteGroup is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that PulteGroup has a Forward P/E ratio of 9.13 right now.
-This denotes a discount relative to the industry's average Forward P/E of 9.69.
+Investors should also note PulteGroup's current valuation metrics, including its Forward P/E ratio of 9.23.
+Its industry sports an average Forward P/E of 9.65, so one might conclude that PulteGroup is trading at a discount comparatively.

-It's also important to note that PHM currently trades at a PEG ratio of 0.3.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-By the end of yesterday's trading, the Building Products - Home Builders industry had an average PEG ratio of 0.88.
+It is also worth noting that PHM currently has a PEG ratio of 0.31.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As of the close of trade yesterday, the Building Products - Home Builders industry held an average PEG ratio of 0.83.

 The Building Products - Home Builders industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 27, putting it in the top 11% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 14, which puts it in the top 6% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report